Wiz-Omar/WebbApps/README.md

 # Personalised Image Gallery Application (PicPics)

 ## Description
-This application provides a personalized gallery for users to upload, download, view, and manage images easily via a web interface.
+This application provides a gallery for users to upload, download, view, and manage images easily via a web interface.
 It supports features like image search, filtering, sorting, and more.
-For a more detailed view of the app, visit our [GitHub repository](https://github.com/Wiz-Omar/WebbApps).
+For a more detailed view of the app, visit [GitHub repository](https://github.com/Wiz-Omar/WebbApps).

 ### Purpose
 This project was part of the course DAT076 - Web applications at Chalmers University of Technology.
 Spring term 2024.